-The Group is subject to various different UK taxes which include Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty.
-The SAO delegates management of these taxes to appropriately qualified and experienced employees.
 The Group maintains appropriate tax accounting arrangements by putting controls in place to reduce the risk of non-compliance or misstatement of the Group’s tax liabilities and to identify key tax risks.

-- Regular communication with finance and other relevant operational staff within the UK businesses to keep informed of any significant business developments;
+- Regular communication with finance and other relevant operational staff to keep informed of any significant business developments;

-- Involvement in all acquisitions including review of financial and tax due diligence reports into the target’s business;
+- Involvement in all acquisitions including review of financial and tax due diligence reports;

-- Consultation with reputable external tax advisors regarding all tax matters.
+- Consultation with reputable external tax advisors when necessary.

 The Board’s Audit Committee also includes taxation within its remit to monitor the effectiveness of internal financial controls, the external audit process and internal & external financial risks.

-Attitude toward tax planning and level of tax risk
+Attitude to tax planning and level of tax risk

-The Group believes it is important to plan its business operations so that it can comply with all tax obligations and believes it is important to consider the tax consequences of significant transactions before carrying them out.
+The Group believes it is important to plan its business operations so that it can comply with all tax obligations and believes it is important to consider the tax consequences of significant transactions before they are carried out.

-External tax advisors are consulted on the tax consequences of potential transactions including acquisitions and restructuring.
-They advise on tax planning, advise on tax risk, and offer expertise on recent or pending changes in relevant tax legislation to ensure compliance with all relevant laws, rules, regulations, and reporting and disclosure requirements.
+External tax advisors are consulted on the tax consequences of certain potential transactions including acquisitions and restructuring.
+They advise on tax planning and risks and offer expertise on recent or pending changes in relevant tax legislation to ensure compliance with all relevant laws, rules, regulations, and reporting and disclosure requirements.

-The Group is in regular contact with HMRC, both directly and through external advisors.
-The Group has an open and transparent approach to dealing with HMRC and commits to:
+The Group is in regular contact with the tax authorities, both directly and through external advisors.
+We seek to maintain an open and transparent approach to dealing with HMRC and other tax authorities and commit to:

-- a proactive, collaborative and professional relationship with HMRC;
+- a proactive, collaborative and professional relationship with the tax authorities;

 - making fair, accurate and timely disclosures in correspondence and returns;

-- seeking to resolve issues with HMRC in real time, and where disagreements or uncertain positions arise, working with the tax authorities in a timely and constructive manner to resolve them.
+- seeking to resolve issues in real time, and where disagreements or uncertain positions arise, working with the tax authorities in a timely and constructive manner to resolve them.